DN376/Poly-Predictinator-1000/README.md

 A program that takes a user's query and summarizes recent news around that subject!

 ## About Quick Report
-Quick Report is an AI-powered news summarization program!
+Quick Report is an AI-powered news summarization program created during Hack The North 2023!
 A user will enter a prompt (a person, event, etc.), Quick Report finds the most recent and relevant news articles for this prompt, and summarizes all of these articles into a single paragraph.

 ## Inspiration
 The main inspiration for this project was that I always had trouble doing research on recent events because different sites and articles would cover different aspects of it.